dcodeIO/interface-types/proposals/interface-types/linking/Explainer.md

 where `modulemap` is a map from URLs to [module]s.
 As a precondition, the host must ensure that:
-1. there are no cycles in `modulemap` and
+1. all determinate import strings (URLs) in `module` and the module values of `modulemap` are present as keys of `modulemap`
-2. all determinate import strings (URLs) in `module` and the module values of `modulemap` are present as keys of `modulemap`.
+2. there are no cycles in `modulemap`

-A new "determinate module linking" phase is then added to the beginning of `module_instantiate` that transforms the incoming `module` as defined by a new `module_link` function with signature:
+The "determinate module import linking" phase is then added to the beginning of `module_instantiate`, transforming the incoming `module` as defined by a new `module_link` function with signature:
 * `module_link(module, modulemap) : (module | error)`

 The `module_link` function recursively replaces determinate module imports in